fjfnaranjo/didactic-umbrella/README.md

 find any problems.

 ### AWS credentials
-Running the configuration files in the 'fuzzy-chainsaw' repository will require a set of valid AWS credentials.
+Applying the configuration files in the 'fuzzy-chainsaw' repository will require a set of valid AWS credentials.
+The same applies to running the Zappa command in 'improved-couscous'.

 The tooling assumes the credentials will be available in the environment.
 Check https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html .